canonical/maas/src/maas-offline-docs/src/src/reference-release-notes-maas-3-0-5963.md

 ## MAAS 3.0 RC1

+New features for MAAS 3.0 release candidate 1.

 ### Consolidation of logs and events

 The logs and events tabs have combined and now live under "Logs".
 In addition to a number of small improvements, navigating and displaying events has been made easier.